danielpennypacker/questions/form/README.md

 ## Use discretion to create good UI/UX!

-You don't have to exactly copy Twilio's form behavior.
-That said, aim to have a good user experience that won't surprise or frustrate people.
-If you don't have strong opinions on design just make it look similar Twilio's - you won't be penalized at all for this.
+You don't have to exactly copy Twilio's form behavior, but feel free.
+Aim to have a good user experience that won't surprise or annoy users.
+We recommend you spend some time playing around with Twilio's form - there are a lot of subtle behaviors that go into a good experience.
+When in doubt, copy it!

+**Note:** If you don't have strong opinions on design just make it look similar Twilio's - you won't be penalized at all for this.

 ## Running the local backend server
 The backend server can be run locally with the following command:
 ```
 flask --app backend run
 ```
+## What technologies to use
+Whatever you want.
+We recommend using a framework like React/Angular/Vue.js to make your life easier.
+If you don't like CSS, feel free to use something like Sass.